JSLint: Influence

 JSLint is considered by some to be the first JavaScript syntax checker.
 It has since inspired various other tools.

 In 2011, Anton Kovalyov created a fork, called JSHint.
 The main motivation behind the creation of JSHint was to provide a "less opinionated" and "more configurable" way for developers to analyse code.

 In 2013, Nicholas C. Zakas created ESLint.
 Both JSLint and JSHint lacked the ability to create additional rules for code quality and coding style.
 After contributing to JSHint, Zakas decided to create a new linting tool, ESLint, where all rules are configurable, and additional rules can be defined or loaded at run-time.
-ESLint also supports linting the latest versions of JavaScript, aka ECMAScript 2015 and above.
+ESLint also supports linting the latest versions of JavaScript, ECMAScript 2015 and above.

 In 2013, Palantir Technologies created TSLint, which was the TypeScript equivalent for ESLint.
 In 2019 TSLint was deprecated in favor of ESLint with a TypeScript integration.

 In 2014, Marat Dulin created JSCS.
 In 2016, the JSCS Team joined the ESLint project and has since discontinued maintenance of the JSCS tool.

 In 2015, a comparison published by SitePoint, recommended ESLint above JSLint, JSHint and JSCS.
 In 2016, CodeKit also praised ESLint for "finding more issues", being "far more configurable", and being "the industry standard" for JavaScript syntax checkers.